FRC-Riptide-4118/RoaringRiptide2022/RoaringRiptide2022/src/main/include/subsystems/README.md

 - Periodic: update the filter with the current velocity value of the left speed controller
 - CurvatureDrive: drive via a forward velocity and radius of curvature
 - ArcadeDrive: drive via a forward velocity and rotational velocity
-- SetHighGear: for robots with a shifting gearbox, this will set the high gear
-- SetLowGear: for robots with a shifting gearbox, this will set the low gear
 - ResetEncoder: this will set the encoders position to 0.
 Useful for mitigating accumulated error
 - DriveToDistance: this function will drive the robot a specific distance along a line (no ability to change orientation)
 - GetVelocity: this will return the left speed controllers (filtered!) velocity.
 Primarily for testing purposes